samymahmoud3/Music-Website/README.md

 # Music-Website
-A Responsive Music Website Using HTML CSS And JAVASCRIPT
+A Music Website Using HTML CSS And JAVASCRIPT